openedx/docs.openedx.org/source/community/release_notes/eucalyptus.rst

   evaluate the learner's response.
 The learner's grade for the assignment is updated to the grade that results from the staff assessment.

-For more information, see :ref:`opencoursestaff:Managing ORA Assignments`.

 ====================================
 Learner ORA Response Report
 ====================================

 A new report is available for ORA assignments that includes each learner's response, assessment details and scores, the final score for the assignment, and any feedback provided by the learner about the peer assessment process.
-For more information, see :ref:`opencoursestaff:Generate ORA Report`.

 ==============================
 Updates to E-Commerce Checkout